FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_03.md

 # Recurrence Risk Ratio

-- Recurrent risk ratio measures the strength of the genetic aggregation among relatives.
+- Recurrence risk ratio measures the strength of the genetic aggregation among relatives.

 - It is defined as a probability ratio which compares the probability of a study subject being affected given that a relative is affected to the general risk in the population (i.e. the prevalence).
 $$